The secure act of 2019

 - The shorter time period for distributions results in acceleration of income tax due and a potential bump to a higher tax bracket.

 - Minors, those attending college up to age 26, disabled, and chronically ill beneficiaries may be able to “stretch” out the IRA for more than 10 years.

-The SECURE Act makes significant changes to how IRAs and certain retirement benefits must be treated post-death.
+The SECURE Act of 2019 makes significant changes to how IRAs and certain retirement benefits must be treated post-death.
 As a result you should have an immediate evaluation of your current Estate Plan and determine how it may be affected.
 Consider:

 - Reviewing beneficiary designation forms with your lawyer and financial advisor to ensure the forms are filled out correctly

 - Reviewing and possibly amending your Revocable Living Trust

 - Reviewing your existing IRA Legacy Trust to address the impact the SECURE Act has on your Estate Plan .
 More importantly, how your legacy might now be vulnerable to creditors or a future ex-in-law

 - Possible restructuring of the planning for your IRA account.
 For instance, you might consider a ROTH conversion, designating one or more charities as a beneficiary of the account, and perhaps using life insurance or other planning steps to address the economic value of what is given to charity

 - Creating additional trusts that will stretch out the distributions to the beneficiary over that beneficiary’s lifetime